 Together with CRM, marketing automation is the cost-effective bridge between sales and marketing.
-Read how it works and why you can't live without it.
+But what exactly is marketing automation?
+Read here what it is, how it works and why you can’t live without it.

 What is marketing automation?

 Marketing automation software offers you a range of tools that allow you to optimise, streamline, measure and, of course, automate your campaigns.
 The goal?
 To make the operational part of your marketing department much more efficient so that your sales department can generate more sales.

 You do this by automating the process by which you feed leads.
 And by using data you’ve collected.
 With marketing automation, leads are scored.
 This makes it easier to prioritize and nurture leads tailored specifically to the stage of the buyer journey they are in.

 With marketing automation, you are able to follow up large quantities of incoming leads in a personalised and cost-efficient manner.
 In comparison, manual follow-up is nothing.
 In short: if your content strategy works, marketing automation is the only way to actually do something with the leads you receive.